melchor629/brainfuck-in-rust/README.md

 rest of tokens.
 Because the language is so simple, it does not contain an AST.
 But probably with one, loops/ifs would be easier to optimize in the interpreter.

+There is another...
+Another feature that allows this library to run in `no_std` environments.
+The only dependencies are with `core` and `alloc`.

 Have fun :)

   [bf]: https://en.wikipedia.org/wiki/Brainfuck